11.4 C

 Creating Skansen: The first open-air museum.

 In addition to the museum, Hazelius established Skansen in 1891, the world’s first open-air museum.
-At Skansen, he brought Swedish history to life by erecting buildings from various regions of Sweden, resulting in a living, breathing village that celebrated the country’s folk traditions, architecture, and crafts.
+He brought Swedish history to life at Skansen by erecting buildings from various regions of Sweden, creating a vibrant village that celebrated the country’s folk traditions, architecture, and crafts.
 Skansen was more than just a museum; it was a community of artisans and actors who demonstrated traditional crafts and performances, immersing visitors in the lives of previous generations.
 Hazelius hoped that Skansen would help modern Swedes connect more deeply with their cultural roots.

 Artur Hazelius’s enduring legacy